-2) Vignette Paper (40 pts)
+3) Vignette Paper (80 pts)

-Pick a family from a T.V. show or movie where at least one character struggles with substance abuse or addictive behaviors, and create a timeline of addiction.
-Paper should be 5-8 pages, double spaced, and include at least four references that refer to substance abuse disorders or addictive disorder assessments.
+Pick a family from a T.V. show or movie where at least one character struggles with substance abuse or addictive behaviors and create a timeline of addiction.
+The paper should be 5-8 pages, double spaced, and include at least four references that refer to substance abuse disorders or addictive disorder assessments.
 Paper and citations should be written in APA format.
-First paragraph should include an introduction to the family including social location (race, ethnicity, socioeconomic class, gender, gender identity, religion, sexual orientation).
-The remainder of the paper should provide assessment information about the family and person struggling with addiction.
+The first paragraph should include an introduction to the family including social location (race, ethnicity, socioeconomic class, gender, gender identity, religion, sexual orientation).
+The remainder of the paper should provide assessment information about the family and person struggling with addiction including examples to support your diagnosis.
 Specifically, this section should include: time of onset, duration of use, cravings, times of a desire or unsuccessful efforts to cut down or control use, patterns of use (ie. times spent in activities necessary to obtain substance, substance use, times of recovering from use, location of use, people whom they may use with, severity of use (is there continued use in which it is physically hazardous?), potential triggers leading to use and so forth), functional impact of use (ie. job, school, family, friendships), intergenerational patterns, contextual factors, tolerance, potential co-occurring disorders, family patterns within the use, interventions, attempts at recovery and specify remission if applicable (early remission; sustained remission).
-Rule in or out a diagnosis of substance abuse or addiction.
+Finally, rule in or out a diagnosis of substance abuse or addiction.